Rohithdgrr/REON-AI-PREP/docs/interview.md

 > "The entire process is handled within the `LibraSidebar.tsx` component.
 >
 > 1. When a user sends a message, the `handleAiRequest` function is triggered.
 It constructs a payload containing the conversation history and a detailed system prompt that instructs the AI on its persona and response format.
-> 2. A `fetch` request is made to the **OpenRouter API endpoint**, passing the API key in the Authorization header and including the required `HTTP-Referer`.
-The request specifies `stream: true`.
+> 2. A `fetch` request is made to the **Mistral AI API endpoint** (`https://api.mistral.ai/v1/chat/completions`), passing the API key in the Authorization header.
+The request specifies `stream: true` for real-time streaming responses.
 > 3. The frontend then processes the streaming response.
 We use `response.body.getReader()` to read the incoming data chunks.
 A `TextDecoder` converts these chunks into text.
 > 4. The code iterates through the stream, parsing each line of data.
 It looks for lines starting with `data: `, extracts the JSON content, and appends the `delta.content` to the last message in our React state.
 > 5. This state update causes React to re-render, displaying the AI's response token-by-token, which provides a smooth, real-time experience for the user.
 We also have an `AbortController` to allow the user to stop the generation mid-stream."